Metal finishers helping each other -- No cost, No registration, No damn popups

 2005

-A. Robin, it isn't quite clear to me why you "cannot use" it.
-By "living finish", what they are trying to say is that the finish remains similar but is not static over the long term.
-Like an old penny that stays in circulation, or a brass handrail, or a school ring.
-The factory oxidation will gradually burnish off the highest wear areas, but meanwhile the natural oxidation process is continuing in the low wear areas.
-The central idea is for it to thereby last longer than other finishes, not shorter.
-Still, you can lacquer it, or use automotive clearcoat on it if you prefer.
+A. Robin, it isn't fully clear to me why you feel you "cannot use" it.
+By "living finish", what they mean is that the finish remains similar over the long term, but natural rather than static.
+Like a school ring, the factory oxidation will gradually burnish off the highest wear areas over time, but meanwhile the natural oxidation process is continuing in the lower wear areas.
+The central idea is for it to last longer than other finishes, not shorter.
+Still, you can lacquer it, or use a clearcoat on it if you prefer.
 Good luck.

-Debbie, in principal it will become more coppery in the highest wear areas and will turn brown in the areas of no wear.
-How well one particular run of one particular brand of door hardware will perform under one particular family's pattern of use probably remains an unknown though.
-But I think we're talking about generations, not about months.
+Debbie, in principal it will become more coppery in the high wear areas and will turn brown in the areas of no wear.
+How well one particular run of one particular brand of door hardware will perform under one particular family's pattern of use in their geographic encironment probably remains an unknown though.
+But I think we're talking about decades, not about months.

 Ted Mooney, finishing.com